vacp2p/rfc/specs/waku/waku-v2.md

 TODO Consider adding request id

-TODO Clarify if Messages or WakuMessages are pushed
+TODO Clarify if Messages or a list of WakuMessage are pushed

 TODO Specify unsubscribe mechanism and semantics